Storyville, New Orleans: The Blue Book

+Portrait of a sex worker in Storyville.
+Photograph by E. J. Bellocq, 1912.

 In the early 1900s, a Blue Book could be purchased for 25 cents.
 Blue Books were created for advertising the services of the sex workers of Storyville and included the names of working prostitutes in New Orleans.
 Arranged by name or address, the prostitutes were also distinguished by race and religion, with special markings for each category.
 Sex workers could be identified by such categories as black, white, octaroon, Jewish or French.

 Landladies would be identified in bold font and information about popular houses, including interior and exterior pictures, was included.
 They also included advertisements for national and local cigar makers, distillers, lawyers, restaurants, drugstores, and taxi companies.
 The fees for general or specific services at the listed brothels were not included.

 Blue Books could be purchased throughout the district in various barbershops, saloons, and railroad stations.
 Primarily they were sold on the corner of Basin Street and Canal Street.

 The first Blue Book of Storyville was made between 1895 and 1896, but it was not until 1909 that the first popular edition was published.
 Billy Struve was its main producer in New Orleans.
 Struve, a manager of the saloon of Thomas Charles Anderson, the "Mayor of Storyville", published the books on the second floor of Lulu White's saloon on the corner of Basin Street and Bienville.
 Approximately sixteen editions were published until 1915.